MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ---
 title: "Company data conversion"
-description: "Learn about the additional procedures to upgrade your tables before you can use Microsoft Dynamics GP."
+description: "Learn about the additional procedures to upgrade your tables before you can use [!INCLUDE[prodshort](../includes/prodshort.md)]."
 keywords: "upgrade"
 author: edupont04
 ms.author: edupont